 Your new family member is coming home and all you need to do now is prepare for the big day - how exciting!

-Crates are also a great way to provide your puppy with his or her very own space if there are small children and/or other pets in the house or when new visitors arrive.
+Crates & pens are a great way to provide your puppy or dog with their very own 'den' like sleeping space overnight & during the day & can help if there are small children or other pets in a busy household.
 Crates also assist with toilet training whilst your puppy is learning the ropes.

-The most suitable are the metal flat folding types which come in all sizes and are easy to assemble.
-You can buy these crates quite cheaply online or from a reputable pet retailer.
-Use one that is big enough for your dog to stand up, turn around and lie down comfortably as you want them to feel safe and snug.
-Place some nice comfy bedding and a soft toy inside.
-Drape a throw/duvet cover on top of the crate which also covers the back and sides so it feels more 'den' like.
+Use a crate that is big enough for your dog to stand up, turn around & lie down comfortably as you want them to feel safe and snug.
+Place some nice comfy bedding & a soft toy or two inside.
+Drape a throw/duvet cover on top of the crate which also covers the back & sides.

-House your puppy's crate in a safe space - kitchen, utility room or puppy pen where the door can be left open whilst they are getting used to it.
-Young puppies need to toilet every few hours so put down some newspaper or a puppy pad to encourage toileting in the correct place – puppies don’t like to go where they sleep so this shouldn’t be too difficult.
+House the crate in a safe space - kitchen, utility room then you can leave the crate door open overnight whilst they are getting used to it.
+If in the living area, use a pen for your puppy's safety.
+Young puppies need to toilet every few hours so put down some newspaper or a puppy pad on the floor or pen to encourage toileting in the correct place – puppies don’t like to toilet where they sleep so this shouldn’t be too difficult.

-Have the crate set up and ready for when your dog arrives & from day one, practice with the puppy going in and out of the crate by hand feeding and using high value treats like chicken so the association is a positive one and a place where good stuff happens.
-Once they are a bit more relaxed in the crate, you can begin closing and opening the door several times and feed treats through the crate when your puppy is inside.
+Have the crate set up for when your puppy arrives & from day one, create some positive experiences with your puppy going in & out of the crate by hand feeding & using high value treats like chicken.
+Once they are a bit more relaxed in the crate, you can practice closing & opening the door several times & feed treats through the crate when your puppy is inside.
 Take time with crate training to avoid any fears of the crate.

 Teaching your puppy to be independent of you overnight & for short spells during the day is the best way to help them become a calm & confident canine companion who does not feel over anxious when not in their owner's company.